-A qualified valuer will come to assess the value of the property.
-The buyer may also have a survey or homebuyer's report carried out.
+A qualified valuer comes to assess the value of the property.
+The buyer may also have a survey or homebuyer's report carried out

 How much you pay normally depends on the type of contract you have with the agent.
 Don't expect to pay for anything you didn't agree to in advance.

 Fees and expenses for the legal work involved in selling a property can be expensive.
 They probably won't be refunded if the sale falls through

 As well as legal and estate agent fees, there may be other costs to consider if you're selling your home.
 You may need to put money aside to cover these.

 Negative equity means a property is worth less than what is owed on it.
 There are a number of causes of negative equity and a number of things to consider.